92green/dataparcels/packages/dataparcels-docs/src/pages/examples/parcelhoc-updatefromprops.md

 This example shows how a ParcelHoc's value can be controlled by external state held in a React component.

+When you type in the first input, the higher-up state is updated, and the changes are passed down and adopted by the ParcelHoc, via `config.shouldParcelUpdateFromProps`.

+When you type in the second input, the ParcelHoc changes and notifies the higher component of the change, via `config.onChange`.
+The higher component then updates its own state in response to this.

 <ParcelHocUpdateFromProps />

 ```js